QUEAHREN/DemosaicFormer/readme.md

 - We provide the preprocessd test data so that you can directly test using them.
 You can download the [final-test sampled input](https://drive.google.com/file/d/1M7xjlIWpHePxzErVc6zwJf8H_nmtZDoC/view?usp=drive_link).
 - Please change the path in ``` config/test_demo.yml``` at first
-- To test the pre-trained Restormer models of demosaicing for HybridEVS data on your own images,  you can use command line as following
+- To test the pre-trained DemosaicFormer models of demosaicing for HybridEVS data on your own images,  you can use command line as following

 ```shell
 python test.py -opt config/test_demo.yml